Vyral/kodi-riddle/_posts/2021-05-24-you-wont-get-top-dollar-from-an-investors-offer.md

 ---
 layout: post
 title: You Won’t Get Top Dollar From an Investor’s Offer
-date: 2021-05-24 18:12:05
+date: 2021-05-24 18:12:00
 tags:
   - Home Seller Tips
-excerpt: Why you should get a good agent and put your home on the MLS.
+excerpt: Here's why you should get a good agent and put your home on the MLS.
 enclosure:
 pullquote: An investor makes their money when they purchase your house.
 enclosure_type: video/mp4